lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 documentation makes the process more accessible.
 Text files can be written to and read by anybody, including people outside the opentitan.org domain.

-Opening up the RFC process makes our project governance more transparent and brings us closer inline with other open source projects.
-It shows that we don't gatekeep the project to corporate contributors or other insiders.

 Making the existance of private RFCs known in the public repo prevents confusion from those without access.
 They are included in a redacted form to provide at least some context on what they relate to and why they are private.
 They are